 Why do some girls wear pants in volleyball?

 Some players feel that pants provide an extra level of protection and can help prevent injuries to the legs.
 Others wear leggings to prevent skin abrasions and other injuries.

-In volleyball, one player wears a different colored shirt because they are the libero, a defensive specialist who plays by different rules than the other players.
+In volleyball, one player wears a different colored shirt because they are the libero, a defensive specialist, plays by different rules than the other players.
 The libero must wear a different colored shirt so that the referees can easily identify them and enforce the rules of that position.

 Shaving reduces drag and increases speed, which is important for competitive athletes.
 Additionally, many volleyball players shave their legs to look good in spandex, which is the typical uniform for the sport.